DataDog/documentation/content/en/service_management/app_builder/components.md

 ### Appearance

 Text alignment
-: Determines the horizontal alignment of the text within the element.<br>
+: Determines the horizontal alignment of the text within the component.<br>
 **Values**: align left, align center, align right

 Vertical alignment
-: Determines the vertical alignment of the text within the element.<br>
+: Determines the vertical alignment of the text within the component.<br>
 **Values**: align top, align center, align bottom

 Is Visible